 I liked that a new potential villain was introduced.
 Guest star Josh Bowman of “Revenge” and “Time after Time” fame plays a jerk well as Krasko.
 Yay that the actor gets to use his real-life accent!
 I am sure we will be seeing him again but wonder if he’s working for someone else or if he is on his own?
 I enjoyed the chemistry between Whitaker and Bowman during their scenes.
-It is always awesome seeing the Doctor trash talk and outsmart the baddie.
+It is always awesome seeing the Doctor trash talk and outsmart the baddie!

-While they did a decent job with Ryan’s and Rosa’s experience on the bus, Yasmin’s was glossed over.
+While the episode did a decent job with Ryan’s and Rosa’s experience on the bus, Yasmin’s was glossed over.
 Having Yasmin say, “let’s see what happens,” was taking the easy way out.
 It would have been nice to at minimum emphasize another minority struggle in the south.
 Ryan experienced it first-hand but Yasmin’s experience was in collateral situations.
 I think it could have been tastefully done without taking away from the story.

 The Absence of Nan

 One of the things that still irritates me is the fact that Nan/Grace died in the premiere episode.
 This episode features a historical black female that jump started the Civil Rights movement.
 To not have Nan play a role in maintaining it is a disservice.
 Yes, Ryan gave a shout out.
 Past companions Martha and Billy were never part of an episode of this magnitude.
 Ryan almost makes up for it but it was very disappointing that Nan could not be physically be part of it either.